If you’re young and getting started in the world of finance, this section is for you!

 I’ve learned to develop a thick skin when sharing ideas with the masses but if these commenters represent some general barometer of financial sanity, we appear to be losing the battle.

 When a woman gets married she often changes her name.
 Once you’ve changed your name at the Social Security Administration, the DMV, your employer and employer benefits, and your passport, it’s time for the last few changes.

 The complete guide to saving money while washing your clothes.
-How much does my washing machine cost me?
 What temperature should the water be?
 What cycle should I use?
 What detergent should I use?
-What’s best for my clothes?